sasjs/cli/PULL_REQUEST_TEMPLATE.md

 - [ ] Any new functionality has been unit tested.
 - [ ] All unit tests are passing (`npm test`).
 - [ ] All CI checks are green.
+- [ ] JSDoc comments have been added or updated.